PufferFinance/puffer-contracts/partners/layerzero/README.md

 - `toAddress`: The recipient address on the destination chain
 - `_tokensToSend`: The amount of tokens to send (in ether units, e.g., "100 ether")

-These parameters can be found in `scripts/BridgeToBSC.s.sol` and `scripts/BridgeToETH.s.sol`.
+These parameters are located in `scripts/BridgeToBSC.s.sol` and `scripts/BridgeToETH.s.sol`.

 <br></br>